How To - Build a High-Quality Radio-less AllStar Node for Under $100

 History

-AllStarLink (ASL) has been used for controlling repeater systems for 15+ years, supporting a high-precision multiplexing receiver system that precisely time-aligns audio feeds from any number of receivers, even with unpredictable delays that occur over various IP and wireless links.
-It's based on Asterisk, a powerful open-source PBX system that supports numerous features including full-duplex communications, conference calling, autopatch, integration with VOIP systems and equipment, voicemail, voice detection, support for a wide range of codecs, and extensive control and monitoring capabilities via web and IP interfaces, DTMF commands, scripting and macros.
+AllStarLink (ASL) has been used for controlling repeater systems for 15+ years, supporting a high-precision multiplexing receiver system that precisely time-aligns audio feeds from any number of receivers, It's based on Asterisk, a powerful open-source PBX system that supports numerous features including full-duplex communications, conference calling, autopatch, integration with VOIP systems and equipment, voicemail, voice detection, support for a wide range of codecs, and extensive control and monitoring capabilities via web and IP interfaces, DTMF commands, scripting and macros.

 An AllStar node is part of a comprehensive system of GigaBytes of software and millions of lines of code that make up Linux, Asterisk, ASL, Apache, PHP, SQLite, and 1,000's of other utilities and programs that come with Linux.
 Linux, Asterisk and ASL are 100% open-source and free, meaning that not only is it free but that anyone can look at the source code, see how it works, modify it or improve it.